 Per-Pair Ratings.
 As with the pilot, we will conduct multilevel regression models nesting ratings within pair (1-12) and participant predicting ratings of each separate conversation.
 Condition (benevolent correction vs. benevolent going-along vs. retaliatory) will be a between-subjects fixed factor in each model.
 Each analysis will involve four scores per [sample size] people, or # observations.
 We will use the Benjamini-Hochberg procedure to keep the false discovery rate at 5% (Benjamini and Hochberg, 1995).
-Analyses will be conducted both including the covariates (perceived toxicity of the initial comment (if it differs by condition at the .05 level), willingness to self-censor, and comfort with offensive language) and without, and the effect of condition will be reported for both.
+As per a recommendation from Segerstrom (2019), analyses will be conducted both including the covariates (perceived toxicity of the initial comment (if it differs by condition at the .05 level), willingness to self-censor, and comfort with offensive language) and without, and the effect of condition will be reported for both.

 First Impression of Toxic Commenter.
 We will conduct a multilevel regression predicting the perceived toxicity of the initial comment from condition (ICC = #.##).
 [Our report will look as follows: The effect of condition was/was not significant, F(#, ###) = #.##, p = .##; sentence regarding significant condition comparisons if there are any + statement about controlling for the first impression if they are significant.]